bazhenov/bazhenov.github.com/content/posts/2023-05-stream-vbyte/index.md

 ### PSHUFB SSE instruction

-Indeed, the `PSHUFB` instruction offers more flexibility than just inserting zeros.
+The `PSHUFB` instruction offers more flexibility than just inserting zeros.
 It allows you to permute or zero out bytes within a 16-byte register in any desired arrangement.

 `PSHUFB` operates on two 16-byte registers (`__m128`): an input register and a mask register, producing a 16-byte register output.
 Each byte in the output register is controlled by the corresponding byte in the mask register.
 There are two possible scenarios: